How to start a stump grinding business: Your first moves

 • Contact your city or county clerk to inquire about a general business license application.

 Your next move is to secure insurance.
 Start with a General Liability policy with at least $1 million in coverage.
-This protects you if flying debris damages a client’s home.
-Expect to pay between $600 and $1,200 annually for this.
+This protects you if flying debris damages a client's home.
+Expect to pay between $600 and $1,200 annually for this, based on typical contractor insurance pricing.

 You will also need Commercial Auto insurance for your work truck, which often costs $1,500 to $3,000 per year.
 To protect your grinder from theft or damage, add an Inland Marine policy.
 If you plan to hire help, you will need Workers' Compensation insurance.